Mes héros

 Mes héros (lit.
-'My heroes') is a 2012 French comedy-drama directed by Éric Besnard.
+'My heroes') is a 2012 French comedy-drama film, directed by Éric Besnard.

+In the film, a businessman with ongoing occupational and marital troubles travels to Bordeaux to get his mother out of jail.
+Deciding to stay with his parents for a few days, he notices their loving relationship.
+He starts viewing his parents as role models on how to deal to overcome his own problems.

 Plot

 Maxime is the overwhelmed boss of an ambulance company.
 Deceived by his wife, he refuses to forgive her, then learns that his mother Olga, a woman of strong character who refuses submission and to accept the world as it is, is in custody after defending another woman in a brawl.

-He travels to Bordeaux to get her out of jail.
+Maxime travels to Bordeaux to get her out of jail.
 Olga tells Maxime that his father Jacques' medical reports are not looking good.
 On the way back home, Olga diverts the route to rescue the black boy Tiemoko, son of an African deportee without papers, to hide in their home away from authorities.

 Maxime takes the opportunity to spend a few days with his parents, away from his occupational and marital troubles.
-Despite the quarrels of his parents, he sees his mother's concern for his father, who is jovial & enjoys good wine and cigarettes banned by his wife, & wishes for the same in his own marriage.
-The son rediscovers the feelings of love and generosity between his parents, his "heroes" who provide a model with which to overcome his own problems.
+Despite the quarrels of his parents, he sees his mother's concern for his father.
+The father is jovial and enjoys good wine and cigarettes banned by his wife.
+Maxime wishes for the same mutual affection for his own marriage.
+The son rediscovers the feelings of love and generosity between his parents, his "heroes" who provide a role model with which to overcome his own problems.
 The small Tiemoko just cements this family relations.